Complete Guide to Online Nurse Practitioner Programs

 The vast majority of those working to become NPs have already received a bachelor's degree in nursing at an accredited school and are licensed as an RN.
 Only after working two or more years as an RN can people pursue an advanced nursing degree to become a nurse practitioner.
 Although there are a few programs you can take to become a licensed NP without having previously obtained a bachelor's degree, they will require quite a bit more time to complete than traditional NP programs.
 A master's degree in nursing will take about two years to complete, while a doctorate in nursing practice can take up to five years.
 Additionally, in order to graduate, you must complete a certain number of clinical hours.
 Usually, this number will be somewhere in the hundreds.

 To work as an NP anywhere in the United States, you must obtain a license through your state's nursing board.
 You should first look to achieve certification (otherwise known as the Certified Nurse Practitioner) through the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
 However, to even be able to sit for the NP certification exam, you must meet a number of eligibility requirements.
 For example, the certification eligibility criteria for the Family Nurse Practitioner-Board Certified includes holding an active RN license that was administered in the United States and having obtained a master's, post-master's, or doctorate degree from a program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing Accrediting Commission.
+For more information on the various tracks that are available and their corresponding programs, check out our comprehensive list of accredited online nursing practitioner programs sorted by specialty.

 Nurse-midwives can find more information about certification through the American College of Nurse-Midwives.
 The National Association of Clinical Nurse Specialists and the American Association of Nurse Anesthetists may also have relevant information, depending on your particular nurse practitioner specialization.